jjpark987/phase-3-sinatra-react-project/README.md

 ### City Model

 The City model represents a city entity with attributes such as name, country, population, and image.
-The City Model offers methods for creating a new city, retrieving city information, and deleting a city, along with all its posts, from the database.
+The City Model offers methods for creating a new city, retrieving city information, and deleting a city from the database.

 ### Post Model